Loss-Based Variational Bayes Prediction: A Toy Model of Financial Returns

-As is clear, there is almost uniform numerical validation of all theoretical results.
+As is clear, there is almost uniform numerical validation of {both theoretical results}.
 Under misspecification Scenario 2), (Panel B) the GVP results are strictly coherent (i.e. all bold values lie on the diagonal), with the exact Gibbs predictive results equivalent to the corresponding GVP results to three or four decimal places.
-The same broad findings obtain under misspecification scenario 3), apart from the fact that the MSIS updates are second best (to the log-score; and then only just) in terms of the out-of-sample MSIS measure.
+The same broad findings obtain under misspecification Scenario 3), apart from the fact that the {IS updates} are second best (to the log-score; and then only just) in terms of the out-of-sample {IS measure}.
 In Panel A on the other hand, we see the expected (virtual) equivalence of all results in a given column, reflecting the fact that all Gibbs predictives (however estimated) are concentrating onto the true predictive model and, hence, have identical out-of-sample performance.
 Of course, for a large but still finite number of observations, we would expect the log-score to perform best, due to the efficiency of the implicit maximum likelihood estimator underpinning the results and, to all intents and purposes this is exactly what we observe in Panels A.1 and A.2.

 In summary, GVP performs as anticipated, and reaps distinct benefits in terms of predictive accuracy.
-Any inaccuracy in the measurement of parameter uncertainty also has negligible impact on the finite sample performance of GVP relative to an exact comparator.
-In Section \ref{sim} we extend the investigation into design settings that mimic the high-dimensional problems to which we would apply the variational approach in practice, followed by an empirical application - again using a high-dimensional predictive model - in Section \ref{emp}.
-The theoretical exposition then follows in Section \ref {theory}.
+Any inaccuracy in the measurement of parameter uncertainty also has negligible impact on the finite sample performance of GVP relative to an exact comparator. {In Section \ref{complex}}, we extend the investigation into design settings that mimic the high-dimensional problems to which we would apply the variational approach in practice, followed by an empirical application - again using a high-dimensional predictive model - in Section \ref{emp}.